Eurosonic Noorderslag: History

 On 4 January 1986 the "Holland-Belgium festival" was organized in De Oosterpoort in Groningen as a battle between Dutch and Belgian pop bands.
 Though not yet carrying the name, this is considered the first edition of Noorderslag.
 Following the success of this event in 1987 the festival is organized again, now using the name "Noorderslag".
 The event is now advertised as a battle between bands from the northern Netherlands and the rest of the country.
 In 1988 the third edition is promoted as a regular festival, there is no longer a battle element.
 In November 1988 the EBU-festival "Eurorock", a three-day festival with European bands is held in De Oosterpoort.
 As a consequence, Noorderslag is not organized in January 1989.

 In 1990 a seminar for music industry professionals is added to the festival, making the event notable on a national level.
 1992 is the first year the winner of the Buma Cultuur Pop Award is announced at Noorderslag.
 In 1993 the festival "Noorderslagting" is organized so bands from Groningen can showcase themselves on the Friday before Noorderslag to the music industry professionals who are already in the city to visit Noorderslag.
 In 1996 the "Euroslagt" festival is renamed to "Euroslag", which is subsequently renamed to "Eurosonic" in 1999.
 It drew about 1800 visitors and featured artists from twelve countries playing across ten venues.
 Eurosonic 2000 sells 2200 tickets in presale, selling out the event.
 It features fifty acts in thirteen venues (fifteen stages) and is bigger than any previous edition.
 Eurosonic 2001 grows to 90 artists playing across 14 venues, creating a total of 21 stages.
-Eurosonic 2002 featured over a 100 artists across 19 venues with a total of 25 stages.
+Eurosonic 2002 featured over 100 artists across 19 venues with a total of 25 stages.